Year 7 Transition

 8.20am-3.30pm, Urwin Centre for Learning (entrance off Allee Street) or via Zoom

 Please arrive at the Urwin Centre for Learning by 8.20am.
-Boys will spend the day in Learning Commons undertaking a range of activities with House Tutors, Heads of House and other Secondary School teachers in preparation for their first day on January 29, 2021.
+Boys will spend the day in Learning Commons undertaking a range of activities with House Tutors, Heads of House and other Secondary School teachers in preparation for their first day next year.
 The format of the day will be dependent on government advice and regulations.